reinarpg/reinarpg-server/docs/CONTRIBUTE.md

 ## Conclusion

-In this document, we explained how to create a simple plugin with just one file, but you can cut your code in several files by having several inject function and putting them in different files, just like flying-squid does for its internal plugins.
+In this document, we explained how to create a simple plugin with just one file, but you can cut your code in several files by having several inject function and putting them in different files, just like reinarpg-server does for its internal plugins.